Westfield London: 2008–2020: Opening and growth

-Extension

 On 16 February 2012, Hammersmith & Fulham Council approved a 700,000 sq ft extension to the north of the existing site.
 Building work began in 2014, and the extension opened in three phases.
 The first phase opened in March 2018, and the final phase opened in October 2018.
 On completion, Westfield London's size increased to 2.6 e6sqft, making it the largest shopping centre in Europe.

 The north side of the extension is bounded by a railway viaduct, and the south side of the extension is adjunct to the original shopping centre.
 The extension replaces an industrial estate which previously occupied the area, divided by Ariel Way.
 The extension includes 550000 sqft of retail space including a 70,000 sq ft Primark store, offices, new streets, public spaces, and approximately 1,522 new homes.
 The development ranges from four to twelve storeys high with one building of 20 storeys.

 The work also includes modifications to Shepherd's Bush railway station, relocation of the White City bus station and reuse of the Dimco Buildings, and pedestrian links on the east side of the site connecting Hammersmith & Fulham with Kensington & Chelsea.

+KidZania, a part of the extension, opened in 2015.